OIDC With AWS

 AWS OIDC identity providers support only a few out-of-the-box claims, which is a limitation when you want to control who inside env0 can access this AWS role.
 You can read more about available claims for AWS here.

-For that, AWS offers to pass Session tags inside the JWT token so that you would be able to have more control and define the right access level.
+AWS lets you pass Session tags inside the JWT token, allowing you to have more control and define the right access level.

 AWS Session Tags Limitation

-As sessions tags has a length limitation, we are only adding specific claims.
-We are confident that the provided claims will enable you to get the desired access control for your AWS role.
+As session tags have a length limitation, we will only add specific claims.
+These will undoubtedly give you the desired access control for your AWS role.

 {